antoninp/ap-query-loop/README.md

 - Action hooks for custom rendering phases (before/after gallery HTML).

 ## Changelog

+### 0.2.0 - Group by Tax + UX
+- Added `AP Group by Taxonomy` parent block with server-side term grouping and context.
+- Added `Term Info` block to display the current term name.
+- Improved editor UX: taxonomy dropdown and clearer guidance.

 ### 0.1.5 - Fix query
 - Fixed issue with query parameters not being applied correctly to the gallery.